centiservice/matssocket/matssocket-client-javascript/client/README.md

 **For production use, you should always use a specific version (not `latest`/default), and you should use the `integrity` attribute to verify the integrity of the delivered files!**

-**Note wrt. integrity constraint with importmaps: you must be very careful to use the exact same URL in the 'imports' map, as in the 'integrity' constraint map.** Only exact matches are actually checked: If you have a typo in the URL, or reference a different URL, in the integrity constraint, no integrity check is performed on your import, and it will simply pass!
-Make sure that it kicks in by messing with the hash: You should get an error in the Console and fail to load the module.
+**Note wrt. integrity constraint with `importmaps` and `modulepreload`: you must be very careful to use the exact same URL in the 'imports' map, as in the 'integrity' constraint map - or the preload, vs. actual import!** Only exact matches are actually checked: If you have a typo in the URL, or reference a different URL, in the integrity constraint, no integrity check is performed on your import, and it will simply pass!
+Make sure that it kicks in by messing with the
+hash: You should get an error in the Console and fail to load the module.

 There are examples of how to CDN-include with all three modes (UMD, ESM and importmaps) in the [test server's webapp dir](https://github.com/centiservice/matssocket/tree/main/matssocket-server-impl/src/test/resources/webapp),